EMDR in Addiction Treatment in Texas

 Throughout the course of treatment, the clinician and client will work with the memory of traumatic events individually by focusing on negative beliefs, body sensations, and emotions related to those events.
 Eventually, negative beliefs (“The world is dangerous”; “I deserve to be punished”) are replaced with positive beliefs (“I am safe and protected”; “I am a good and lovable person”).
 EMDR uses bilateral stimulation throughout this process, which is designed to activate both the left and right sides of the brain.
 The bilateral stimulation can come in the form of eye movements, tones, or light taps (left and right knee, shoulders, etc.).
 Activating both sides of the brain helps the client transform the traumatic experience into a positive belief about themselves.
 Clients can continue to use this bilateral stimulation to invoke a positive thought process or coping mechanism to deal with stress or anxiety in the future.

-The Use of EMDR in Addiction Treatment - the ranch at dove tree - drug and alcohol treatment center in lubbock, texas
+The Use of EMDR in Addiction Treatment - the ranch at dove tree - alcohol and drug treatment center in lubbock, texas

 To learn more about our programs at Ranch at Dove Tree, please contact us today at 806.307.2003.